OUR VISION & MISSION:

 The building’s floorplan is designed around creating a near-cleanroom environment for the plating laboratory, extensive space for an ever-expanding mothers and masters library, new technology and equipment never before used in record plating, and additional space for a cutting studio.
 Every square foot of the facility has been laid out with a focus upon making the best and most consistent phonograph metal parts anywhere on the planet, and we are excited for the world to get to hear the records produced from them.

 The plating setups (both for lacquer processing as well as stamper creation) utilize a spindle design – much like the original SMT plating setup, but enhanced by improvements designed by Tom Gross.
-The spindle design reduces the degree of handling involved when working on parts, and thus reduces variables which can traditionally lead to problems with stampers.
+The spindle design reduces the degree of handling involved when working on parts over tanks, and thus reduces variables which can traditionally lead to problems with stampers.

-We only use Reagent grade materials in each step of our processes, and our nickel supply is exclusively S-pellets, a high purity form of nickel.
-Reagent grade chemistry and S-pellets are typically reserved for operations in the optics and medical industries, which require far tighter tolerances than the record industry.
+We use Reagent/ACS grade materials in each step of our processes, and our nickel supply is exclusively S-pellets, a high purity form of nickel.
+Reagent/ACS grade chemistry and S-pellets are typically reserved for operations in the optics and medical industries, which require far tighter tolerances than the record industry.
 However, by using these optical grade materials within our facility, we are able to greatly minimize contaminants and produce higher quality parts more consistently than when lower-purity grades of materials are used.
 Also notable, our lab solely uses RO (Reverse Osmosis) water purification, instead of DI (deionized) water.
+Finally, we use advanced filtration equipment with 0.02 micron filters to minimize the most common issues with record stampers.

 We process lacquers using a proprietary customized silvering solution in a PLC controlled automated silvering booth.
 This ensures accuracy and consistency when processing lacquers.

 Additionally, in 2017-2018, we worked with with NiPro Optics to develop the first new form of record plating technology in the past 30 years — GrooveCoated™ stampers.
-Depending upon the cut, this combination can dramatically increase the lifespan of the stamper, and reduce high frequency loss as pressing cycles continue over the course of manufacturing.
+Depending upon the cut, the alternative metal on the face of the stamper yields a lubricious effect that can dramatically increase the lifespan of the stamper, and reduce high frequency loss as pressing cycles continue over the course of manufacturing.
+At Gotta Groove, we have run GrooveCoated stampers for over 3,000 cycles before audible degradation occurs on many occasions!

 Finally, we make great effort to minimize our plating operation’s impact on the earth.
 We operate a zero-wastewater discharge facility.
 This means, no process wastewater is ever discharged into the public water system.
 All wastewater enters an evaporator, which evaporates the water and separates the trace chemicals, due to all chemistry used in the plating operation having a lower boil/steam temperature than water.
 Scrap metal is recycled.
-We re-use packaging materials as long as possible, and we use industrially compostable packing tape.
-Finally, our stamper innersleeves are made from 100% recycled/recyclable thin film plastic.
+We re-use packaging materials as long as possible, and we use industrially compostable packing tape and nitrile gloves.
+Our stamper innersleeves are made from 100% recycled/recyclable thin film plastic, and wherever possible, we use carbon offsets to offset the impact of shipments.
+Since plating requires a great deal of electric, we subscribe to a 100% wind generation electric plan at our plating facility location.

 At GGR, we have experimented with nearly every vinyl formulation available around the world.
 From 2013 through 2018, our black was custom manufactured for us by Rimtec, now known as Riken Americas.
 In late 2017, Riken advised us of the possibility that they may exit the black vinyl market.
 So, in January 2018, we began to procure different black formulations from around the world.
 We even experimented with a non-PVC plastic at one point.
 As of late 2019, we primarily use non-lead PVC formulas from TPC (Neotech).
-We are also currently testing vinyls manufactured by some non-record business compounders within the United States.
+We also continuously try both vinyl and non-vinyl materials manufactured by some non-record business compounders within the United States.

-While this section about vinyl may seem pretty small compared to the topics elsewhere on this page, particularly since it’s the biggest component in a record, that is not by design.
+While this section about raw material may seem pretty small compared to the topics elsewhere on this page, particularly since it’s the biggest component in a record, that is not by design.
 There is a ton of R&D that goes into making a successful PVC formula for vinyl records.
 Not just any PVC will do – there are specialized attributes required to make sure the record stays the same from right off the press to several decades of listening down the line.
-But, the reason PVC is the best current material for vinyl records is that it lasts a really long time – and we want folks to be able to enjoy the records we press for a lifetime.
+But, the reason PVC is the best current material for vinyl records is that sounds superior to any other type of plastic, and it lasts a really long time – we want folks to be able to enjoy the records we press for a lifetime.
 ‘Nuff said.

 Print Services, Download Hosting, and Other Services: